 The role of stellar evolution is extremely important in a nearly collisionless system.
 For this reason, a detailed examination of the stellar population content of the simulated system is particularly informative.
 Table~\ref{table:SEV} reports the fraction (in percent) of the different stellar types populating the U30 UFD model over its evolution, from $t=0$ to one Hubble time.
 The fraction of helium stars is sufficiently small that their overall contribution is negligible; consequently, they are not included in Table~\ref{table:SEV}.

-We consider the following specific evolutionary timestamps: \begin{enumerate} \item The 25 Myr timestamp is relevant because many massive stars begin rapid evolution and become neutron stars or black holes; \item The 100 Myr timestamp corresponds to the formation of the first white dwarfs, primarily in binary systems; \item The 1{\,}000 Myr timestamp approximately marks the onset of mass segregation, when the average stellar mass in the inner regions begins to increase (see Figure~\ref{fig:masssegr}); \item The 5{\,}000 Myr timestamp corresponds to a phase in which the number of white dwarfs has nearly doubled relative to the previous timestamp; \item The 13{\,}700 Myr timestamp marks the end of the simulation, corresponding to one Hubble time. \end{enumerate}
+We considered the following specific evolutionary timestamps: \begin{enumerate} \item The 25 Myr timestamp is relevant because many massive stars begin rapid evolution and become neutron stars or black holes; \item The 100 Myr timestamp corresponds to the formation of the first white dwarfs, primarily in binary systems; \item The 1{\,}000 Myr timestamp approximately marks the onset of mass segregation, when the average stellar mass in the inner regions begins to increase (see Fig.~\ref{fig:masssegr}); \item The 5{\,}000 Myr timestamp corresponds to a phase in which the number of white dwarfs has nearly doubled relative to the previous timestamp; \item The 13{\,}700 Myr timestamp marks the end of the simulation, corresponding to one Hubble time. \end{enumerate}